Connecticut Dangerous Drugs Lawyers

 - Insufficient warnings and false advertising – Drug manufacturers may fail to warn doctors and patients about dangerous side effects or drug interactions.
 They may also deliberately hide this information from the public.

 Whether a company knowingly or unknowingly produces a dangerous drug, they must take responsibility for their actions.
 Consumers have come together to stand up against the pharmaceutical companies that produce dangerous drugs.
 Through class-action lawsuits and mass tort litigation, many of the people affected by dangerous drugs have received justice and significant compensation for their pain.

 Examples of Dangerous and Defective Drugs

 Over the last decade, the FDA has released hundreds of alerts about the most dangerous drugs that are on the market.
-In some cases, the FDA may request that a pharmaceutical company recalls a medication or stops producing it entirely because the drug is too dangerous.
+In some cases, the FDA may request that a pharmaceutical company recall a medication or stop producing it entirely because the drug is too dangerous.
 However, the FDA typically does not have the power to enforce these requests, and these drugs remain in use despite their severe consequences.

 The following are examples of dangerous or defective drugs and their consequences:

 - Zantac, Nexium, and Prilosec– acid reflux medications that may increase the risk of stomach, liver, and esophageal cancer